GabriLex/nfsu2moneyeditor/README.md

-# NFSU2 Money Patcher 🏁
+# NFSU2 Profile Master 🏁

-A lightweight, user-friendly Python utility designed to edit career money in **Need for Speed Underground 2**.
+A lightweight, user-friendly Python utility designed to edit savegames in **Need for Speed Underground 2**.
 It handles the technical heavy lifting like finding hidden save paths and bypassing Windows folder permissions.

 ## 🖼️ Screenshots